-- All DEALT schools are aware of the range of specific safeguarding issues and situations that can put children at greater risk of harm.
-In addition to Part One, DSLs, school leaders and staff who work directly with children will read Annex B of KCSIE 2022 which contains important additional information about specific forms of abuse and safeguarding issues. - Where staff are unsure how to respond to specific safeguarding issues, they should follow the processes as identified in part 3 of this policy and speak with the DSL or a deputy.
+- DEALT is aware of the range of specific safeguarding issues and situations that can put children at greater risk of harm.
+In addition to Part one, DSLs, school leaders and staff who work directly with children will read Annex B of KCSIE which contains important additional information about the following specific forms of abuse and safeguarding issues. - Where staff are unsure how to respond to specific safeguarding issues, they should follow the processes as identified in part 3 of this policy and speak with the DSL or a deputy.

-4.1 Child on Child Abuse
+4.1 Child-on-child abuse